 The Greek word 'Apnoea' means 'Without Breath' which is where the name of the 'condition' called Sleep Apnoea (also spelt 'Apnea' in some countries) is derived from.
 Therefore, Sleep Apnoea means stopping breathing whilst sleeping!
 People with Sleep Apnoea stop breathing or struggle to breathe regularly during sleep, and most are unaware of this.

-Sleep Apnoea is a medical 'condition' which has only been widely recognised and treated since 2008 in the UK, yet the latest statistics announced by the European Respiratory Society in 2018 claim that 8 million people in the UK suffer from Obstructive Sleep Apnoea (175 million in Europe and 936 million worldwide).
+Sleep Apnoea is a medical condition which has only been widely recognised and treated since 2008 in the UK, yet the latest statistics published by 'The Lancet' in 2019 claim that 8 million people in the UK suffer from Obstructive Sleep Apnoea (175 million in Europe and 936 million worldwide).
 According to the British Lung Foundation, approximately 1 in 30 children are also sufferers of Obstructive Sleep Apnoea, and unfortunately these children get branded with bad behaviour, learning problems and ADHD instead.

 It is of major concern that despite the above statistics, at least 80% of people remain undiagnosed and have no suspicion they're even suffering from this.
 Sleep Apnoea is a serious 'condition' untreated, due to the other medical conditions it exacerbates, causes and is linked to, such as:-